 Laboratory testing includes collection of the sample, transport to the laboratory, EMIT analysis, GC/MS confirmation by a SAM HSA-certified laboratory, and a test review by a medical review officer (MRO), if required.
 Students need to plan accordingly so that results are available by the deadline set by each school’s dean or dean’s designate.
 If results are not available prior to the deadline, the student will risk being dismissed after classes have begun.
 If results are not available prior to the start of a scheduled clinical experience, the start will be delayed, which may result in forfeiture of the clinical assignment.

 Incoming and current students have the right to review the information contained in any drug screen required by the university for accuracy and completeness.
 A student may request verification of the accuracy of these reports from the designated vendor(s).
-The designated vendor(s) will advise the student of their rights and assist with verifying the accuracy the report.
+The designated vendor(s) will advise the student of their rights and assist with verifying the accuracy of the report.
 It is the responsibility of the incoming or current student to ensure that any misinformation in the initial drug screening report is corrected with the vendor and that a written statement with supporting documentation indicating the correction is submitted to the appropriate dean or dean’s designate.
 The designated vendor(s) are not involved in any decision made by the university.

 Drug screening reports and other submitted information are confidential and may only be reviewed by university officials and affiliated clinical or fieldwork facilities with a legitimate educational interest in the material in accordance with the Family Educational Records and Privacy Act (FERPA).